Adema

+The band signed with Cleopatra Records following Shuck's departure, completing the writing on a new record late 2024.
+In Summer of 2025, recording started at 4th Street Recording, working with producer/ engineer/ songwriter Sevo Navajas for a release in 2026.

 History

-2000–2002: Formation and self-titled release
+2000–2002: Formation and first release

 Before Adema, lead vocalist Mark Chavez, half-brother of Korn's lead vocalist, Jonathan Davis, played guitar for B.P.D.
-(Big, Powerful, and Dangerous), guitarist Tim Fluckey formerly played with Juice along with bassist Dave DeRoo, who previously played with Sexart along with Orgy guitarist Ryan Shuck and Jonathan Davis, guitarist Mike Ransom formerly played saxophone of Ska band Mento Buru, and drummer Kris Kohls formerly played with Cradle of Thorns/Videodrone (who were previously signed to Korn's Elementree Records).
-The association of Chavez and Kohls to Korn sparked a major label bidding war; ultimately, the band signed to Arista Records in a three-album deal.
+(Big, Powerful, and Dangerous), guitarist Tim Fluckey formerly played with Juice along with bassist Dave DeRoo, who previously played with Sexart along with Orgy guitarist Ryan Shuck and Jonathan Davis, guitarist Mike Ransom played with associated local bands in the same scene, and drummer Kris Kohls formerly played with Cradle of Thorns/Videodrone (who were previously signed to Korn's Elementree Records).
+The association of Chavez and Kohls to Korn sparked a major label bidding war; ultimately, the band signed to Arista Records in a three-album deal in October 2000.
+Chavez said that the band's decision to sign with Arista was partially influenced by their belief that the label's president, L.A.
+Reid, was "more of a music man than a corporate fuck."

 The band's eponymous debut album, Adema, was released in August 2001 to moderate success.
+It sold 46,800 copies in its first week of release to debut and peak at number 27 on the Billboard 200 chart.
 Its two major singles, "Giving In" and "The Way You Like It," received significant airplay on rock radio.
 All of the lyrics were written by Chavez, and the album was produced by Bill Appleberry (7th House) and Tobi Miller (The Wallflowers guitarist).
 Adema's eponymous debut album was certified gold, and the band received a spot on the main stage during the Ozzfest tour.
 They kept playing live with the Music as a Weapon, SnoCore Rock, and Projekt Revolution tours.
+By September 2004, the album had sold 671,000 copies in the United States, according to Nielsen SoundScan.

 In 2002, Adema released Insomniac's Dream, an EP, as a "gift to fans."
 The single from the album, "Immortal," was written for the video game Mortal Kombat: Deadly Alliance.
 Besides the single, it included a track from international versions of Adema, a cover to Alice in Chains's "Nutshell", and four remix versions of songs from Adema.
 2002 also marked Adema's inclusion in the Resident Evil Soundtrack, contributing the track "Everyone" from their debut album.